 6.3.26.aa12.3 When generated

-This primitive is generated by the SME to indicate to a HC that the non-AP STA has setup a TS in response to a higher layer protocol.
+This primitive is generated by the SME at the non-AP STA indicating the status of AP initiated TS setup procedureto indicate to a HC that the non-AP STA has setup a TS in response to a higher layer protocol.

 6.3.26.aa12.4 Effect of receipt

-The STA operates according to the procedures defined in 10.4.4.2.
+The STA operates according to the procedures defined in Error!
+Reference source not found..

+Delete Clauses 6.3.26.aa13 and 6.3.26.aa14.